LunaQu4kez/CS307_23F_Project_Part1/Report.md

   <img src="pic\\task4\\6.png" width="400" />
 </p>

-By analyzing the above table and  line chart, it is not difficult to see that Postgresql is significantly better than Mysql to operate these DDL except for the deletion operation.
+By analyzing the above table and  line chart, it is not difficult to see that `postgresql` is significantly better than `MySQL` to operate these DDL except for the deletion operation.